HeinrichApfelmus/hyper-haskell/README.md

         $ make run

-    This will call the `stack` utility to build the server back-end, and finaly run the front-end.
+    This will call the `stack` utility to build the server back-end, and finally run the front-end.

 5. Use the *File* menu to open one of the example worksheets from the [worksheets](worksheets/) folder.
 Voilà!